Hamid Ghandehari: Career at the University of Utah

 In 2012, Ghandehari became the editor-in-chief of Advanced Drug Delivery Reviews.
 This peer-reviewed journal focuses on research related to drug and gene delivery systems and their applications.

 Selected awards and honors

 Ghandehari received the University of Utah College of Engineering Top Undergraduate Teacher Award (2017) and the European Journal of Pharmaceutics and Biopharmaceutics Most Cited Paper Award (2015).
-Dr. Ghandehari is a fellow of the American Institute for Medical and Biological Engineering (2008), the American Association of Pharmaceutical Scientists (2011), and the Controlled Release Society (2015).
+Ghandehari is a fellow of the American Institute for Medical and Biological Engineering (2008), the American Association of Pharmaceutical Scientists (2011), and the Controlled Release Society (2015).